pixellini/go-audiobook/README.md

 ### ⚡️ Optimising Audiobook Creation

+#### GPU Acceleration
+By default, go-audiobook will detect and use GPU acceleration if available.
+You can override this by setting `tts.device` to `cpu`, `cuda`, or `mps` in your config.
+For best performance, ensure you have the appropriate drivers and dependencies for your hardware.

+#### Parallel Processing

 Go's concurrency makes it easy to speed up audiobook generation by running multiple text-to-speech processes in parallel.
 The `tts.parallel_audio_count` setting controls how many TTS operations run at once.
-Raising this value reduces processing time but increases CPU usage, heat, and fan noise 🥵
+Raising this value reduces processing time but increases CPU usage, heat, and fan noise 🔥

-#### Choosing the Right Parallel Audio Value
+##### Choosing the Right Parallel Audio Value
 Set `tts.parallel_audio_count` to slightly below your machine's physical core count for the best results (unless you're also mining crypto, in which case... good luck).

 **MacBook M1 Pro Example (with 10 cores):**